KDE/ocean-sound-theme/README.md

 - **alarm-clock-elapsed**: Play for alarms (e.g. timer or alarm clock)

+- **complete-media-burn**: Play when optical media completes burning

+- **complete-media-error**: Play when optical media burning proccess is unsuccessful

+- **media-insert-request**: Play when requesting the user to insert media

+- **game-over-winner**: Play when the user wins in a game

+- **message-contact-in**: Play when someone in a instant messaging app logs in

+- **message-contact-out**:Play when someone in a instant messaging app logs out

+- **message-sent-instant**: Play when sending a message in an instant messaging

+- **message-highlight**: Play for a message in an instant messaging that is important

+- **message-attention**: Play for a message in an instant messaging that needs attention

 If you need a sound which is not provided by this pack, try to use Oxygen sounds as a fallback (e.g. minimize window sounds).

 ## If anyone wants to make more sounds or modify the existing ones, here's some important observations: